Anne Daguerre – Middlesex University

 Ryan Finnigan is a postdoctoral fellow in WZB Berlin Social Science Center unit for Inequality and Social Policy.
 His research investigates how structural change (at the city-, regional-, and country-level) shapes inequalities in individual well-being and life chances.

-Charles J. Finocchiaro – University of South Carolina
+Charles J. Finocchiaro – University of Oklahoma

 Alessandro Di Fiore